Art Days in Nak’azdli

 “art is a freeing of the emotions and thoughts held within, whether good or bad.
 The release of them in a creative environment without limitations allows the body, mind, and soul to become free.”

-Art Days is an ongoing creative community partnership between Nak’azdli First Nation and HARC that we hope will continue to explore and deepen the understanding around the role of the arts and creative expression to health and well-being in the north, particularly with First Nations communities.
+Art Days is an ongoing creative community partnership between Nak’azdli First Nation and HARC that we hope will continue to explore and deepen the understanding around the role of the arts and creative expression to health and well-being in the north, particularly with Indigenous communities.
 These series of Art Days events have also provided undergraduate medical students with experiential education opportunities to learn about Nak’azdli as a northern First Nations community, and to understand the importance of culturally safe care in their future practice.

 Pieces created at Art Days in Nak’azdli 2011-2013